 Federico Vione graduated in economics from Università G. D’Annunzio in Pescara, Italy.

 Federico Vione joined Adecco in 1999 as Branch Manager and was subsequently appointed Manager of the Abruzzo-Molise area.
 In 2001, he became the National Key Account Manager for the Chemical and Pharma sector, and subsequently for the Large-Scale Trade sector.
 In 2002, he was appointed General Manager of the Professional Staffing business Ajilon S.r.l., and in 2004 he became General Manager of Ajilon Switzerland.
 In 2005, Federico Vione was appointed Project Leader Global Account Management Adecco Group and subsequently Head of Eastern Europe.
 In January 2009, he was appointed Country Manager Adecco Italy.

-Federico Vione is Vice President of Assolavoro (Assoziazione Nazionale delle Agenzie per il Lavoro), Italy.
+Federico Vione was Vice President of Assolavoro (Assoziazione Nazionale delle Agenzie per il Lavoro), Italy, between 2010 and 2012.